Secondary school & IB-Diploma

 School of Tomorrow offers different school grades at three locations.

-Our school offers a first-class education at three locations for kindergarten, primary, secondary and gymnasium.
-As not all school grades are available at every location, you will find an overview here to help you choose the best possible place of learning for your child.
+Our school offers a first-class education at three locations for kindergarten primary school, secondary school the IB Diploma Program.
+Since not all grade levels are available at every location, you’ll find an overview here to help you choose the best possible learning environment for your child.

 Schloss Sihlberg (ZH Enge)